phetsims/wave-interference/doc/implementation-notes.md

 * lattice coordinates (integer), with damping regions
 * model metric coordinates (such as cm), corresponding to physical measures

-There is only a single lattice, so all waves are combined and cannot be deconvoluted.
-The light panel cannot show multiple colors at the same time.

-The wave is represented on a 2D discrete lattice, and we use use the discretization of the wave equation described in http://www.mtnmath.com/whatth/node47.html and known as a finite difference method:
+The wave is represented on a single 2D discrete scalar lattice, and we use use the discretization of the wave equation described in http://www.mtnmath.com/whatth/node47.html and known as a finite difference method:

 ```
 f(x,y,t+1) = c*c(f(x+1,y,t) + f(x-1,y,t) + f(x,y-1,t) + f(x,y+1,t) - 4*f(x,y,t)) - f(x,y,t-1) + 2*f(x,y,t)
 ```
-The description for the wave speed c is given in Lattice.js
+The description for the wave speed c is given in Lattice.js.

 The lattice extends beyond the visible region, and damping is applied near the boundaries to minimize the effects of reflection and artifacts around the edges.